-We have long been known for our outstanding academic transfer program.
+Meridian Community College has long been known for outstanding university transfer programs.
 For decades, in fact, our students have been among the most successful transfer students in Mississippi.
 The quality of teaching at MCC helps expand horizons and open doors, and we're proud of our track record of excellence.
-Whether you need courses that help you adjust to the higher education environment or are a high-performing student with an interest in our well-regarded Honors Program, our instructors are focused on helping you meet your educational goals.
+Whether you need courses that help you adjust to the higher education environment or are a high-performing student with an interest in our well-regarded Phil Hardin Honors Program, our instructors are focused on helping you meet your educational goals.

-Similarly, students who come to MCC with a desire to enter the workforce find incredible opportunities in healthcare-related fields, manufacturing-focused programs, and a wide array of career-technical areas that will expose them to career opportunities in our community, our state, and our region.
-Besides having excellent credentials, our instructors have real-world experiences that can make learning at MCC particularly relevant.
+Similarly, if you enter MCC with a desire to earn a certificate or credential that will allow you to enter the workforce, incredible opportunities in healthcare-related fields, manufacturing-focused programs, and a wide array of career-technical areas will open doors to career opportunities in our community, our state, and our region.
+In addition to excellent teaching credentials, our instructors have real-world experience that can make learning at MCC relevant and meaningful.